Linux Security Book

 Another protection mechanism is using pam_tally or pam_tally2 to counter brute-force attempts to guess the password of a user.
 Too many failed login attempts can trigger a temporary lock for that user.

 The increasing number of security standards can make our life more complicated.
 Especially if these standards are vague in nature and don’t really describe what they expect from you.
 So these standards need to be translated into technical steps and advice.
 One of these documents is achieving PCI DSS compliance and certification for Linux, for those who deal with credit card payments.

 Many of the system hardening principles apply to all Linux distributions.
-Each of these distributions still have their own way of being configured.
+Each of these distributions still has their own way of being configured.
 Here is a Ubuntu system hardening guide.